 HOW TO JOIN…

 Opening a share savings account with as little as $5.00 gives you a stake in the credit union.
 It’s what makes us different from other financial institutions.
 You’re not just an account number – you’re a member and part-owner.

 We offer three easy, confidential, and secure ways to join:

 - In-Person: Stopping by the Omaha or Sarpy Branch.

 3003 South 82nd Avenue

 - By Telephone: Call a Member Service Representative at (402) 391-4040 or (877) 329-2405.

 - Online: Click here to complete the online application.

-As soon as you join, your immediate family members are also eligible to join including your spouse, children, parents, siblings, mother-in-law, father-in-law, grandparents and grandchildren.
+As soon as you join, your immediate family members are also eligible to join including your spouse, children, parents, siblings, mother-in-law, father-in-law, grandparents, and grandchildren.
 Join today and take advantage of the wide array of products and services we have to offer.

 Important information about procedures for opening a new account: To help the government fight the funding of terrorism and money laundering activities, Federal law requires all financial institutions to obtain, verify and record information that identifies each person who opens an account.
 What this means for you: When you open an account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see your driver’s license or other identifying documents.
-We ask for your understanding as we work to support these efforts to maintain security of your funds and our country.
+We ask for your understanding as we work to support these efforts to maintain the security of your funds and our country.